fudge88/miumiu/README.md

 - The search icon opens an input field under the navbar
 - The basket count icon appears and functions in the same way is does in the large screen

-### **Toast:**
-This displays a little pop up message that appears on the top-right of the screen confirming actions
-made by the user, i.e. added item to bag, deleted item from bag, etc.

-**Promotion Bar:**
-All information appears on the same strip on large screen, the smaller screen breaks down the information
-and uses a carousal to rotate the information.

 **Home:**
 Simple, relevant hero image of a female pampering herself.
 Simple message in the heading font speaking
 to the user directly, with a shop now button that redirects to all products.

+**Promotion Bar:**
+All information appears on the same strip on large screen, the smaller screen breaks down the information
+and uses a carousal to rotate the information.

+<h5 id=toast></h5>

+### **Toast:**
+This displays a little pop up message that appears on the top-right of the screen confirming actions
+made by the user, i.e. added item to bag, deleted item from bag, etc.

+<h5 id=product-page></h5>

 ### **Product Page:**
 ![home page](/wireframes/screenshots/products.PNG)